plusemon/plusemon/README.md

 ## Hi there 👋
-Myself **Mohammad Emon Khan**.
-I'm a final year student pursuing Bachelors's in Bussness Administration 🎓 from Govt.
+Myself, **Mohammad Emon Khan**.
+I'm a final year student pursuing Bachelors's in Business Administration 🎓 from Govt.
 Devedra College.

 🏛 I'm a passionate learner who's always willing to learn and work across technologies.